Alon-Fabio/AlonFabio_website_CV/FIRST.md

 - Fadminbio:

   1. Create a better schema and turn it into a component.
+  2. Show gallery data.
+  3. Edit gallery data. (you can add descriptions to images).

 ##### Performance:

-- Responsive img tags: Add srcset with a list of smaller images (source (Make Your Site Lightning Fast With Responsive Images)[https://www.youtube.com/watch?v=fp9eVtkQ4EA&ab_channel=WebDevSimplified])
+- ~~Responsive img tags: Add srcset with a list of smaller images (source (Make Your Site Lightning Fast With Responsive Images)[https://www.youtube.com/watch?v=fp9eVtkQ4EA&ab_channel=WebDevSimplified])~~

 #### Style